xdev-asia-labs/x-learn-ghost-theme/README.md

 ## Features

 - 🎓 **Course Management** - Dynamic course and lesson system with AJAX loading
+- 🖼️ **Image Lightbox** - Click any image in posts to view in full-screen popup with navigation
 - 📱 **Responsive Design** - Mobile-first approach with Tailwind CSS
 - 🎨 **Dark Mode** - Built-in dark mode support
 - 🔍 **SEO Optimized** - Structured data and meta tags